-The trek down the cliffside to get to Nyang Nyang beach takes 20 minutes.
+The trek down the cliffside to get to Nyang Nyang beach takes twenty minutes.
 The stairs are quite steep in areas and some parts are very rocky so make sure you have suitable footwear.

-WHAT TO EXPECT AT NYANG NYANG BEACH ULUWATU
+WHAT TO EXPECT AT NYANG NYANG BEACH

 The first thing we did as soon as we arrived was run straight for the ocean to cool off!
 When you are in the water, look back at the route that you have just trekked down and you’ll be amazed at the dense greenery that covers the cliff walls at one of the most beautiful Uluwatu Beaches.

-On Nyang Nyang Beach there is a shipwreck that is half buried in the sand.
+On Nyang Nyang Beach there is a shipwreck that is half-buried in the sand.
 It is a popular spot to take photos sitting or standing on the boat.
 Graffiti artists have also taken advantage of this wrecked vessel to display their artworks.

 Pantai Nyang Nyang – Best Uluwatu Beaches

-#9 KARANG BOMA BEACH
+#9 KARANG BOMA BEACH & CLIFFS

 ARRIVING AT KARANG BOMA BEACH

-At first, I thought I was going to have to climb this gate to make my way down to the cliffs though, I found a dirt trail on the right hand side of the gate that lead us all the way down to Karang Boma Cliff.
+At first, I thought I was going to have to climb this gate to make my way down to the cliffs though, I found a dirt trail on the right-hand side of the gate that leads all the way down to Karang Boma Cliff.